mwonng/grapqhql-earthquake/docs/query-api.md

 - Radius: radius is in the `place` field. e.g. 5km
 - Date range: earthquake time is the `time` in Unix formate which will better for compare in range.

-_considering the place field response have not unique string formate, we can not split radius and location name directly.
-You can use filter or fuzzy search to match part of the string to filter your result in frontend._
+_Considering the `place` field response have not unique string format, we can not split radius and location name directly from `place` (sonme response doesn't have radius or direction).
+You have to use filter or fuzzy search to match part of the string to filter your result in frontend._

 ### formated response :
 ```json